dakahler/watchpat/README.md

 [4-byte LE length][payload bytes][4-byte LE length][payload bytes]...
 ```

-Each payload is one complete `DATA_PACKET` containing ~1 second of sensor data across all channels.
+Each stored payload is the `DATA_PACKET` body only, meaning the bytes after the 24-byte BLE packet header.
+Each payload contains about 1 second of sensor data across all channels.

 ## Android App